evagabriela/WDI/curriculum/week-02/02-functions/README.md

 For an overview of why parameters and arguments are useful, watch this short [video](https://generalassembly.wistia.com/medias/pmpczdo8eo).

 #### Why are arguments and parameters useful?
-In the last lesson, we created a function that calculated the area for a space with a width of 5 and length of 3.
+Earlier in the lesson, we created a function that calculated the area for a space with a width of 5 and length of 3.

 ```js
 var area = function () {